Eric-Guo/ipip-fast/README.md

 # IPIP fast !

-Same function as [ipip-ipdb](https://github.com/ipipdotnet/ipdb-ruby), only faster.
+Same function as [ipip-ipdb](https://github.com/ipipdotnet/ipdb-ruby), only faster and easier.

-Warning: in order to easier usage, if no ipdb file provide, will automatically using ipipfree version, according to the license, not allow use in commercial. [禁止用于商业用途](https://www.ipip.net/product/ip.html)
+Warning: in order to easier usage, if no ipdb file provide, will automatically using ipipfree version, according to the ipip.net request, do not use in commercial. [禁止用于商业用途](https://www.ipip.net/product/ip.html)

 ## Installation